I always have struggled with the question:

 5. The Ambivert Advantage

 Being able to balance both extroversion and introversion is an asset.
-See these associated traits by Larry Kim:
+Study these associated traits, courtesy of Larry Kim:

-- Flexible: Ambiverts can typically be adaptive to context and situations more easily.
+- Flexible: Ambiverts typically can adapt to context and situations more easily.

 - Stable: According to psychologist Hans Eysenck, who coined the term “ambivert” in 1947, ambiverts offer a good balance between the hypersensitivity of some introverts and the domineering attitude of some extroverts.